odoare/BiRR/readme.md

 - The impulse response due to multiple reflections on walls.

 The effect level of direct path and reflections can be adjusted separately.
-These can be sought as dry and wet parameters of the reverb, although the prodeuced sound is physically acurate when both parameters are equal.
+These can be sought as dry and wet parameters of the reverb, although the produced sound is physically acurate when both parameters are equal.

 ## Stereo width